liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/13-creating-ios-themes.markdown

 # Creating iOS Themes [](id=creating-ios-themes)

-By creating your own Themes, you can customize your mobile app's look and feel and functionality.
+By creating your own Themes, you can customize your mobile app's design and functionality.
 You can create them from scratch or use an existing Theme as a foundation.
 Themes include a view class for implementing Screenlet behavior and an XIB file for specifying the UI.
 The three Liferay Screens Theme types support different levels of customization and parent Theme inheritance.
 Here's what each Theme type offers:

 **Child Theme:** presents the same UI components as its parent Theme, but lets you change their appearance and position.